eclipse-archived/codewind-docs/docs/_documentations/linking-your-projects.md

 ![Image of Eclipse application overview](images/linking-feature/eclipse_application_overview.png){:width="650px"}

 7\.
-If you choose to remove the target project of a link, the **Remove Projects** dialog prompts you with the following warning:
+If you choose to remove the target project of a link, the **Remove Projects** dialog reminds you that if you remove the project, the link is also removed.
+If the source project for a link is removed, the link is also removed.

 ![Image of removing projects](images/linking-feature/eclipse_remove_projects.png){:width="650px"}

-If you remove the project, the link is also removed.
-If the source project for a link is removed, the link is also removed.